Macro Calculator

 About This Calculator

 The Macro Calculator is your essential tool for understanding and optimizing your nutrition.
 Macronutrients—protein, carbohydrates, and fats—are the three main nutrients your body needs in large quantities to function properly.
 While total calories determine whether you gain or lose weight, your macro distribution affects body composition, energy levels, athletic performance, and overall health.
+A macro calculator converts your daily calorie target into precise gram amounts of these three macronutrients to control your physical transformation and support long-term health.

 How to Calculate Macros from Calories